SasView/sasview.github.io/faq.md

     *   The installation process is unable to copy all of the required files to the shared folders

 *   Determining which of these circumstances is the cause is not entirely straightforward but the following procedure *should* cover both eventualities:
+    1. If you installed SasView 'For All Users (recommended)', uninstall it, then try re-installing it as 'Just for Me'.

-    1. Delete the folders .sasview and .sasmodels.
+    2. If Step 1 does not resolve the problem, delete the folders .sasview and .sasmodels.

         **Warning! the .sasview folder may contain a sub-folder with existing plugin models.
 To preserve those plugin models, make temporary copies of them before deleting .sasview!**

         Then try running SasView again.
 If it starts it will re-create the folders.

-    2. Locate the the SasView log file sasview.log (on Windows this will be in C:\Users\\username\\).
+    3. Locate the the SasView log file sasview.log (on Windows this will be in C:\Users\\username\\).
 Open it in a text editor and search for recent occurrences of the string 'Could not copy'.
 Any matches will look something like this (an actual example reported to the Development Team):
         ```
         2020-08-29 10:57:05,906 : ERROR : sas._config (_config.py:94) :: Could not copy default custom config.
         ```